floooh/fips-vld/README.md

 In the CMakeLists.txt file of the source file's module (in Oryol's case: the Core module) define a library dependency to **vld**.
-Every app which uses the Core module will now also link against VLD.
-Also, an extra target dependency must be defined to fips-vld's special target 'vld\_copy\_dlls' (this is explained further down):
+Every app which uses the Core module will now also link automatically against VLD.
+Also, an extra target dependency must be defined to trogger fips-vld's special target **vld\_copy\_dlls** (this is explained further down):

 ```cmake